'You like to think a rider of Artem’s quality is going to get it right'

 Panthers beat Ipswich 48-42 in the second leg of a KO Cup semi-final, but lost 99-81 on aggregate.

-Panthers can now concentrate on getting off the bottom of the Premiership, starting with a home meeting with Wolverhampton tonight (Thursday, 7.30pm).
+Panthers can now concentrate on getting off the bottom of the Premiership, starting with a home meeting with Sheffield Tigers next Monday (September 4, 7.30pm).

-Lyon said: “You like to think a rider of Artem’s quality is going to get it right and hopefully he will against Wolverhampton.
+Lyon said: “You like to think a rider of Artem’s quality is going to get it right and hopefully he will against Sheffield.

 “I’m sure he wants to race in the UK and I’m sure he’s as upset as anyone else that, for whatever reason, it didn’t work out on Monday.”